GerHobbelt/owemdjee/README.source.md

 - **createprocess-windows** [📁](./createprocess-windows) [🌐](https://github.com/GerHobbelt/createprocess-windows) -- drive `CreateProcess` Win32 API
 - **FiberTaskingLib** [📁](./FiberTaskingLib) [🌐](https://github.com/GerHobbelt/FiberTaskingLib) -- a library for enabling task-based multi-threading.
 It allows execution of task graphs with arbitrary dependencies.
 Dependencies are represented as atomic counters.
 Under the covers, the task graph is executed using fibers, which in turn, are run on a pool of worker threads (one thread per CPU core).
 This allows the scheduler to wait on dependencies without task chaining or context switches.
 - **libaco** [📁](./libaco) [🌐](https://github.com/GerHobbelt/libaco) -- a blazing fast and lightweight C asymmetric coroutine library 💎 ⛅🚀⛅🌞 Along with the implementation of a production-ready C coroutine library, it has detailed documentation about how to implement a fastest and correct coroutine library, includes a strict mathematical proof.
 It has no more than 700 LOC but has the full functionality which you may want from a coroutine library.
 (The phrase "fastest" here means the fastest context switching implementation which complies to the Sys V ABI of Intel386 or AMD64.)
+- **libco** [📁](./libco) [🌐](https://github.com/GerHobbelt/libco) -- a C/C++ coroutine library that is widely used in WeChat services.
+It has been running on tens of thousands of machines since 2013.
 - **libcopp** [📁](./libcopp) [🌐](https://github.com/GerHobbelt/libcopp) -- cross-platform coroutine library in C++
 - **libcsp** [📁](./libcsp) [🌐](https://github.com/GerHobbelt/libcsp) -- a concurrency C library 10x faster than Golang, influenced by the CSP model.
+- **libgo** [📁](./libgo) [🌐](https://github.com/GerHobbelt/libgo) -- a stackful coroutine library for collaborative scheduling à la Go Language, written in C++ 11.
+Using libgo to write multi-threaded programs, it can be developed as fast and logical as golang and Erlang concurrent languages, and has the performance advantages of C++ native.
 - **libpipeline** [📁](./libpipeline) [🌐](https://github.com/GerHobbelt/libpipeline) -- libpipeline, a pipeline manipulation library for setting up and running pipelines of processes, without needing to involve shell command-line parsing which is often error-prone and insecure.
 This alleviates programmers of the need to laboriously construct pipelines using lower-level primitives such as fork(2) and execve(2).
 - **libtuv** [📁](./libtuv) [🌐](https://github.com/GerHobbelt/libtuv) -- a multi-platform tiny event library refactored from `libuv` source for IoT and embedded systems.
 - **libunifex** [📁](./libunifex) [🌐](https://github.com/GerHobbelt/libunifex) -- a prototype implementation of the C++ sender/receiver async programming model that is currently being considered for standardisation.
 This project contains implementations of the following: Schedulers, Timers, Asynchronous I/O, Algorithms that encapsulate certain concurrency patterns, Async streams, Cancellation, Coroutine integration.